Lee Hee-jun: Career

 After that, he appeared in drama serial series Perfect Spy.
 At the press conference, actor Son Hyun-joo praised Lee, saying, "He will become a star like Song Sae-byeok."

 After Perfect Spy, Lee Hee-jun appeared in Cupid Factory where he portrayed the character of So-jun, a composer who struggled to write a song due to a lack of dating experience.
 Despite the absurd premise of purchasing a machine at Cupid Factory to make oneself fall in love, Lee portrayed the character effortlessly, creating an engaging story that was well received by viewers.
 He emerged as a promising actor discovered by the KBS drama department.

 In 2012, Lee then appeared in the KBS hit drama My Husband Got a Family, where he portrayed Cheon Jae-yong, a charming and innocent man.
 His presence in the drama played a significant role in shaping his career, contributing to his success, and gaining public awareness and popularity.
 He won the Best New Actor Award in the TV category at the Baeksang Arts Awards in 2013.

 Lee joined the theater company "Ganda Performance Delivery Service" as an early member.
 The company was formed by friends who collaborated on creative projects while attending Korea National University of Arts, with CEO Min Jun-ho at the forefront.
 Jin Seon-kyu, was also part of the company in its early stages.

 Lee later appeared in several works including Jeon Woo-chi, God of the Workplace, Yuna's Street, Mistress, and the movies Sea Fog, 1987, Miss Baek, and Namsan Managers.
 In each of these works, he showcased a high level of character immersion, transcending both the small and big screens.
 As a result, he was reborn as a 'trustworthy actor'.

+In 2025, Lee starred in Netflix's crime thriller television series Karma directed by Lee Il-hyung.
+It is based on the Kakao webtoon of the same name by Choi Hee-seon, about people who are unexpectedly entangled and destroy each other while pursuing their own desires.

 Personal life

-Lee Hee-joon and model Lee Hye-jung confirmed their relationship in August 2015.
+Lee Hee-jun and model Lee Hye-jung confirmed their relationship in August 2015.
 They registered their marriage prior to the ceremony and had their private wedding ceremony in a wedding hall in Yongsan, Seoul on April 23, 2016.